Shrimps In Aguachile: A Mexican Ceviche

 Instructions

 1. Slice the shrimp down the middle so there are two moon shapes.
-You will likely have to go in and remove another vein with a small paring knife after splitting them.
+You may need to remove another vein with a small paring knife after splitting them.

 • Cook Time: 2 hours